chiaolun/science_notes/pages/2025 spring physics lectures.md

 			  $m_1u_1 + m_2u_2 = 0$
 			- Therefore, the change in kinetic energy is zero
 		- ### What have we proven?
-			- As long as the force with which one object pushes the other varies only
+			- As long as the force with which objects push each other depends only on the distance between them, i.e., they push each other
 - Classes
 	- [[2025-02-20 physics]]
 	  logseq.order-list-type:: number